rl1987/trickster.dev/tricksterblog/content/post/introducing-gpt3.md

 tags = ["ai", "gpt3"]
 +++

-GPT-3 is large-scale natural language processing system based on deep learning and developer by OpenAI.
+GPT-3 is a large scale natural language processing system based on deep learning and developer by OpenAI.
 It is now generally available for developers and curious people.

 GPT-3 is the kind of AI that works exclusively on text.
 Text is both input and output for GPT-3.
 One can provide questions and instructions in plain English and receive fairly coherent responses.
-However GPT-3 is not:
+However, GPT-3 is not:

 * HAL from _2001: Space Odyssey_
 * Project 2501 from _Ghost In the Shell_